streamingfast/substreams/docs/developers-guide/modules/writing-module-handlers.md

 The [`inputs`](inputs.md) uses the standard Ethereum Block, `sf.ethereum.type.v2.Block,` provided by the [`substreams-ethereum` crate](https://crates.io/crates/substreams-ethereum-core).

-The output uses the `type` `proto:eth.erc721.v1.Transfers` which is a custom protobuf definition provided by the generated Rust code.&#x20;
+The output uses the `type` `proto:eth.erc721.v1.Transfers` which is a custom protobuf definition provided by the generated Rust code.

 The function signature produced resembles: